Azure-Samples/media-services-3rdparty-player-samples/README.md

 ## Samples

 The repository contains a sample implementation of each player.
-The sample is a minimal implementation of the player ready to use with captioning and content protection (DRM and Encryption).
+The sample is a minimal player implementation using captioning and content protection (DRM and Encryption).

 To see the sample code, please check: